The Anglo-Boer War

 27 July, Friday.
 “Got our saddles.
 The ponies captured from the Boers allotted to us.
 Saw the guns that saved Mafikeng.”

 28 July, Saturday.
 “Sent out to hold the river against the enemy with four guns.
 Got orders to go away and take three months provisions.
-Order countermanded (rescinded/canceled).”
+Order countermanded (rescinded/cancelled).”

 29 July, Sunday.
 “Church parade.
 Went to the Wesleyan church in town, had a grand service.
 Text Timoty 21 and 22.
-On picket, got a piece of shell that had come through the roof.
 (This must be a mistake because there is no such reference.
-My best guess is that it is 2 Tim 2: 21 and 22 which reads: “If a man, therefore, purges himself from these, he shall be a vessel unto honour, sanctified, and meet for the master’s use, and prepared unto every good work.
+My guess is that it is 2 Tim 2: 21 and 22 which reads: “If a man, therefore, purges himself from these, he shall be a vessel unto honour, sanctified, and meet for the master’s use, and prepared unto every good work.
 Flee also youthful lusts: but follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart.”
+On picket, got a piece of shell that had come through the roof.

-They expected to be released the following day, on the 10th.
-The unthinkable transpired early in the morning on 10 August 1900.
-Early in the cold winter morning when night time temperatures in Winburg can drop to – 3 deg C with icy winds, instead of being released, their expectation is betrayed and the prisoners are herded onto train trucks.
+They wrongly expected to be released the following day, on the 10th.
+The reality dawned on them on 10 August 1900.
+Early in the cold winter morning when nighttime temperatures in Winburg can drop to – 3 deg C with icy winds, instead of being released, their expectation was betrayed as they were herded onto train trucks.
 At exactly 6:00, the train departed for Cape Town to an uncertain future.
-He later wrote in his diary about that day: “It was clear to all how the Boers (Afrikaners) experienced events of that day with the greatest disdain and sadness (afsku en smart).
+He later wrote in his diary about that day: “It was clear to all how the Boers (Afrikaners) experienced events of that day with the greatest disdain and sadness (afsku en smart).”